kodethon/KoDrive/README.md

 ## Sharing Directories

-1. A folder must first be added before it can be shared:
+1. A folder must first be **added** before it can be shared:

   ```sh
   $ kdr add <PATH>
   ```
-2. Next the folder needs to be authorized with another user's device key:
+2. Next the folder needs to be **authorized** with another user's device key:

   ```sh
   $ kdr auth -a <DEVICE-KEY> <PATH>
   ```
-3. Finally obtain and provide the below folder key back to the other user:
+3. Finally obtain and provide the below **folder key** back to the other user:

   ```sh
   $ kdr key <PATH>
   ```

-## Synchronizing Files and Directories
+## Linking/Sharing Directories Detailed
 _**Note**: 'Sharer' refers to the device that is sharing their directory and 'receiver' refers to the device that the 'sharer' is sharing their directory with._